libero/.github/SUPPORT.md

 # How to get support from the Libero Community
 The best place to start for support on any aspect of Libero is the [Libero Commmunity Slack workspace](https://libero.pub/join-slack/).
-Invitiations are open so just join the conversation and ask your question in the relevant channel.
+Invitations are open so just join the conversation and ask your question in the relevant channel.

 The community has members from a number of organisations and the project lead, eLife, have their [people listed in the Libero GitHub organisation](https://github.com/orgs/libero/people).
 If you want to mention someone on Slack, in an issue or in a pull request, then you can find out who we are by using [the people page](https://github.com/orgs/libero/people).